samhiggie/Run2HTT_Combine_old/README.md

   a tag with the date, and a random string assigned to it.
 All output of the script can be found in HTT_Output (it will make this directory if it is not already present) in a directory called Output_[Date]_[String Tag].

-  (per category fits are currently a little too hard coded, perhaps this should be fixed for tt channel's one zero jet category?)
 ## Usage

 My typical workflow looks something like this: